 Have you ever seen the diagrams from textbooks or datasheets describing the internal workings of and NAND IC and wanted to make one out of discrete components, but then think it was too hard or complicated?
 Well it isn’t, with a little knowledge of electronics you can make your you discrete NAND logic.

-The NAND gate is one of the universal bulding blocks used to build complex systems like computers.
+The NAND gate is one of the universal building blocks used to build complex systems like computers.

 |A||B||A NAND B|

-I will not go in to the details of how to solder (or use a prototyping bradboard) and assume you know how to read simple electronic circuit diagrams.
+I will not go in to the details of how to solder (or use a prototyping breadboard) and assume you know how to read simple electronic circuit diagrams.

-If you don’t remember what the logic input and output of a NAND gate are, if you you are totally confused the folowing Wikipedia page for more background information on NAND Gates.
+If you don’t remember what the logic input and output of a NAND gate are, if you you are totally confused the following Wikipedia page for more background information on NAND Gates.

 There are many ways to implement logic but one very popular way is using TTL logic.
-There are other types of ways to implment logic such as the more modern CMOS and the ancient DTL, but the TTL can be implemented with common inespensive parts using 5 volts.
+There are other types of ways to implement logic such as the more modern CMOS and the ancient DTL, but the TTL can be implemented with common inexpensive parts using 5 volts.

-74 series TTL (Transister Transitor Logic) integrated ICs are quite dated but are still used by electronics hobbyist.
+74 series TTL (Transistor Transitory Logic) integrated ICs are quite dated but are still used by electronics hobbyist.